My Hadean Lands links and endnotes (March 27, 2022)

 On keeping a single ideas-file always handy (April 19, 2015)

-This morning I released “an inch-long universal text encoder” .
+This morning I released “an inch-long universal text encoder”.
 You may wish to play with it for a minute or two before reading this post any further.

 Jmac.org called shots: spring 2015 edition (April 5, 2015)

-I write this post to help convince myself that YAPC::NA, at which I plan to give a talk about Plerd , happens in two months, and further that this does not represent a whole lot of time.
-By happenstance, my current clientele largely comprises seasonal businesses, and I love my clients but that does mean that I must spend springtime deep in the mines.
-All time spent at my computer but not on billable hours begins to feel irresponsible; hell, doing my taxes feels like bad customer service, this weekend.
+I write this post to help convince myself that YAPC: :NA, [at which I plan to give a talk about Plerd](http://blog.jmac.org/2015-03-16-speaking-at-yapc-2015.html), happens in two months, and further that this does not represent a whole lot of time.
+By happenstance, my current clientele largely comprises seasonal businesses, and _I love my clients_ but that does mean that I must spend springtime deep in the mines.
+All time spent at my computer but not on billable hours begins to feel irresponsible; hell, doing my _taxes_ feels like bad customer service, this weekend.

 Boosting communities through semirandom challenges (April 4, 2015)

 One night back in Cambridge I found myself dining on waffle fries at Charlie’s Kitchen in the company of a few local games-n-tech people.
 The subject turned to interactive fiction, an interest of many at the booth, and the person sitting across from me tried to goad me into taking the parser’s side in an impromptu Twine -versus- Inform debate.
-I demurred, offering some lines about the equal validity of both approaches .
+I demurred, offering some lines about the equal validity of both approaches.
 Another friend then decided to take my position for me: “Listen, he just likes Inform because it’s weird and difficult.
 He also programs in Perl.”

 A new text game by me, and other recent game work (March 19, 2015)

-As detailed over on The Gameshelf , I wrote a short interactive story called The McFarlane Job for House of Cool , a creative studio in Toronto, to help them show off their new platform for games that resemble SMS conversations .
+As detailed over on The Gameshelf, I wrote a short interactive story called The McFarlane Job for House of Cool, a creative studio in Toronto, to help them show off their new platform for games that resemble SMS conversations.
 Do give it a look!

 My IFComp 2014 post-mortem (January 5, 2015)

-Here I shall answer a few questions posed to me via email regarding my work last year on the Interactive Fiction Competition .
-(These questions came to me from Emily Short , who has in turn excerpted this post for a huge and comprehensive article about interactive fiction competitions, anthologies, and shows.)
+Here I shall answer a few questions posed to me via email regarding my work last year on the Interactive Fiction Competition.
+(These questions came to me from Emily Short, who has in turn excerpted this post for a huge and comprehensive article about interactive fiction competitions, anthologies, and shows.)

 What I built in 2014 (January 2, 2015)